 Why does the hardcover cost so much?

 Each hardcover is over 380 full-color, high-quality pages, which is very expensive to print.
-I'd love, Love, LOVE to offer them for less; and I've done my best sell the books for as little as possible.
+I'd love, Love, LOVE to offer them for less, and I've done my best sell the books for as little as possible.
 You could always pick up the digital-download edition instead: same great Omnibus, way cheaper!

-Will it be available in my country?
+Is it be available in my country?

 Yes!
 Lulu (our publisher) ships worldwide!
 Check this help document on Lulu’s site for more information.